Liguang-Lee-Zhang/Scheduling_tool/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 As employees often have busy schedules, it becomes difficult to stay on top of the various work tasks.
-A daily planner which allows the user to enter and store scheduled to-dos as well as visually displaying
+A daily planner which allows the user to enter and store scheduled to-dos as well as visually displaying the current date would enable employees to keep track of their work tasks, allowing them to be more efficient at work.

+This webapplication uses web API and third-party APIs including Jquery, Bootstrap.

 ## Installation